 7. Plan for the Outcome

-If your friend is successful, you need to ensure that she is treated fairly by you and other team members upon appointment.
+If your friend is successful, you need to ensure that they are treated fairly by you and other team members upon appointment.
 It may help to create a positive narrative about your incoming friend, to counter any suspicions of favoritism.

-Explain that you will assess your friend by the same measures and reviews as everyone else.
+Explain that you will assess your friend using the same measures and means employed to review everyone else's performance.
 Team dynamics can be affected by sensitive situations like this, so watch out for danger signs of disengagement, or even bullying or harassment.